Stewed Summer Squash and Tomatoes – How to Saute Summer Squash

 Like I normally do, I opened up my favorite cookbook called Vegetables on the Side, and found a recipe for Creole Summer Squash.
 I was serving steak on the grill (with this amazing marinade), and I knew that this skillet squash recipe would be the perfect accompaniment.

-Even though the cookbook calls this Creole Squash, I would describe it more as a stewed squash, very reminiscent of my Old Fashioned Stewed Tomatoes.
-The base of the skillet summer squash is onions, tomatoes and peppers sauteed to perfection in olive oil.
+Even though the cookbook calls this Creole Squash, I would describe it more as a stewed squash with onions, very reminiscent of my Old Fashioned Stewed Tomatoes.
+The base of the skillet summer squash is onions, tomatoes and peppers sautéed to perfection in olive oil.

 My favorite part (other than the yummy flavor) is that it is made in one skillet, and one skillet only.
 NO need to dirty 5 different pots and pans.
 Clean up is a cinch.